SWAP: Towards Copyright Auditing of Soft Prompts via Sequential Watermarking: The Propose Method

 where $\Delta=a^2 t_{\alpha}^4 + 4(m-1) t_{\alpha}^2 \tau (a - \tau)>0$, $t_{\alpha}$ is the $(\alpha)$-quantile of t-distribution with $(m - 1)$ degrees of freedom, m is the sample size of $X$, and a serves as the upper bound of all possible values of $d$. \end{theorem}

-In general, Theorem \ref{theorem_1} provides a theoretical analyze for SWAP, demonstrating that the SWAP-based ownership verification can succeed even if the average distance $d$ is not exactly zero but remains sufficiently small, which aligns with the statistical properties of hypothesis testing.
+In general, Theorem \ref{theorem_1} serves as a theoretical analysis that provides a sufficient condition under which SWAP-based ownership verification can succeed.
+Specifically, it demonstrates that the average distance $d$ is not exactly zero but remains sufficiently small, which aligns with the statistical properties of hypothesis testing.
 The detailed proof is in Appendix \ref{proof}.